Shanni/adventures-in-tdd/README.md

 Let's move on to the next test: "it should create the container".
 In our initial test list, we determined that we will probably need a container to hold the blind component.
-What should that look like?
+What should the container look like?

 For this implementation, I determine that I will use [BEM](https://en.bem.info/method/naming-convention/), or Block-Element-Modifier notation, to define the markup for the component.
 This way, I can easily identify the pieces of the component, and the various states of the component (open and closed) simply become classes on an element.